aapeliv/20-reasons-for-math/method06.md

-# Passing a line through a cloud of points
+# Finding the best line through a cloud of points

 ### Use in data science: